How to tell if you're fat adapted

 - You don’t get cranky or hangry if you haven’t eaten in a while.

-- Your energy is more constant; you don’t get the 3pm energy slump.
+- Your energy is more consistent; you don’t get the 3pm energy slump.

 - Your mood may feel more stable also, since it isn’t subjected to the ups and downs of blood sugar.